sifonezzz/ScanStation/README.md

 ## Disclaimer
 This app is in its first stage, and it is heavily recommended that you keep track of all your files before working with it.
 The app automatically creates a backup of all repositories in a `backup` folder located next to your main projects folder (e.g., `.../Scanstation/backup`).

+ScanStation ONLY stores your Git key locally, but it's important to understand how.

+The key is saved in a plain text configuration file on your computer.
+This means that anyone with access to that file could view your key.
+For this reason I strongly recommend following the advice in the setup guide: Use a dedicated GitHub account for scanlations and create a token with only the necessary repo permissions.

 ## Kofi
-If you wish to donate I would be extremely grateful :D https://ko-fi.com/sifonezz
+If you wish to donate, I would be extremely grateful :D https://ko-fi.com/sifonezz